;

 Dinosaur

-As we head back, I tell my colleague about Mr. Hallo who has already taken a group photo so not all is lost.
+As we head back, I tell my colleague about Mr. Blue who has already taken a group photo so not all is lost.
 He tells me he just met him also and we see him seated on the corridor with his photos.
 We take a look at the ones he has and he tells us today they used a different paper where he normally prints, and he doesn’t like how they came out.
 He shows us the difference with the two, one glossy and the other a bit darker.

 This gives me great doubt about what to expect of his version of the group photo and I understand Santana’s concerns